 As studies don’t show this catecholamine responses in steady-state cardio at all, it seems that HIIT is the best method to target that stubborn fat.

-However, one of the biggest downsides with faster training is that it can increase muscle loss when you’re on a caloric deficit.
+However, one of the biggest downsides with fasted training is that it can increase muscle loss when you’re on a caloric deficit.
 This is why experts suggest supplementing with branched chain amino acids to counteract this effect.

 In addition some people find that they don’t do very well lifting weights while fasted and they have to lower their weights as a result.
 If this is the case for you then try doing your cardio in a fasted state and your weight lifting in a non fasted state.